Inês Forjaz de Lacerda

 Inês Forjaz de Lacerda's picture

-Prior to coming to Yale, Inês spent three years as an educator in her hometown of Lisbon, Portugal.
-She holds a B.A. in English and Comparative Literature from Kenyon College (2017) and an M.A. in Comparative Studies from the University of Lisbon (2020).
+As a Portuguese-American, Inês is passionate about transcultural and equitable approaches to education that bridge cultures and languages.
+She is a current co-Coordinator of the McDougal Graduate Fellows at the Poorvu Center for Teaching and Learning, and editor of a new resource for first-time teachers, the Teaching How-To.
+Before Yale, she spent three years as an educator at an international school in her hometown of Lisbon, Portugal.
+She holds a B.A. in English and Comparative Literature from Kenyon College (2017) and an M.Phil. in Comparative Studies from the University of Lisbon (2020).